velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “Oh, we stopped using them a long time ago.
 Like, centuries before the Great War I think.”

 “What on Carnelian do you use instead?”
 I ask, my curiosity piqued.
 “Simple telegrams?
-Surely you must have some efficient manner of speaking to your computation engines.”
+Surely you must have some efficient manner of conversing with your great thought-engines.”

 Lishuen shakes her head, pointing to the device with the miniature keyboard on the table.
 “We just use portables like that.
 They talk to each other on wireless.
 If I had power I could show you.”